kshedden/case_studies/methods/survival.typ

 h(t|X=x) = exp(beta^prime x) h_0(t).
 $

 The _baseline hazard function_ $h_0$ is unknown and arbitrary, i.e. it is not assumed to follow any parametric family.
 This is therefore a _semi-parametric_ model since is has a finite-dimensional parameter of interest $beta$ and an infinite-dimensional nuisance parameter $h_0$.
-It turns out that it is possible to estimate $beta$ using a type of maximum-likelihood technique without simultaneously estimating $h_0$.
+It turns out that it is possible to estimate $beta$ using a type of partial maximum-likelihood technique without simultaneously estimating $h_0$.
 This makes the PH model feel in practice more like a conventional parametric model estimated using maximum likelihood.
 The cumulative baseline hazard function can be estimated in a separate step if desired, using a modified version of the Nelson-Aalen estimator discussed above.

 When interpreting the results of a PH model, remembering that it is based on proportionality of the hazard function is key.
 Thus, a given regression slope $beta_j$ is the _log hazard ratio_ that compares the hazard functions for two individuals who differ by one unit on variable $X_j$, and have identical values for all other variables.
 The estimated hazard ratio for the $j^"th"$ covariate is simply $exp(hat(beta)_j)$.
 Since the PH model assumes proportionality of the hazard functions, this hazard ratio does not depend on $t$ (although the true hazard ratio may depend on $t$ if the PH model is incorrect).